6.4. Proxmox Plugin Configuration

 6.5.
 Making the Controller Highly-Available

-For the described HA setup we assume that you installed LINSTOR and the Proxmox Plugin as described in
+For the rest of this guide we assume that you installed LINSTOR and the Proxmox Plugin as described in

 The basic idea is to execute the LINSTOR controller within a VM that is controlled by Proxmox and its HA